smguilia/overview-1/whats-new/index.md

 ## Enabling public access to resources
 New as of: 25 March 2019

 You can now enable public access to objects in your {{site.data.keyword.cos_full}} buckets by using a new access group that is provided for you in your account.
 This new access group is called the `Public access` group, and all users and service IDs are added to it by default.
 You can update the policies for the access group to enable all users, even unauthenticated users, access to the resource that you specify in the policy.
-See [Managing public access to resources](/docs/account?topic=account-public) for more information.
+[Learn more about the public access group](/docs/account?topic=account-public#public).

 ## Multifactor authentication for users with federated IDs
 New as of: 12 March 2019